The College Preparatory Academy

 Homework for the summer: Read Screw tape Letters – see digital locker after registration for more information.

-JOURNEY THROUGH TIME 9 – THE GREEKS, ROMANS, AND THE RISE OF CHRISTIANITY– Allison Naumann – In this 32-week course, students explore the fascinating roots of modern American society by studying the Greco-Roman pagan traditions of Greek and Roman literature and the Judeo-Christian traditions of the New Testament and early Christian writings.
+JOURNEY THROUGH TIME 9 – THE GREEKS, ROMANS, AND THE RISE OF CHRISTIANITY– TBA – In this 32-week course, students explore the fascinating roots of modern American society by studying the Greco-Roman pagan traditions of Greek and Roman literature and the Judeo-Christian traditions of the New Testament and early Christian writings.
 Using a variety of interesting activities including Reader’s Theaters, Socratic Seminars, and collaborative activities, students will enjoy class while learning.
 Challenged to think critically through writing assignments from advanced expository single paragraphs to various multi-paragraph academic essays including four or five paragraph MLA research essays, students will work towards mastering foundational skills needed for more advanced study.
 Students must have a computer and access to the internet.
+Book of Readings provided.

-Time: Monday and Wednesdays; 9-10:30 am
+Time: Mondays/Wednesdays; 9-10:30 am

 Homework for the summer: Read Fitzgerald Version of The Iliad (completely) and The Odyssey (needs to be finished by week 3).

-JOURNEY THROUGH TIME 10 – MEDIEVAL TIMES– Sue Rothberg – This yearlong course, which meets for 32 weeks, examines the impact of the church, chivalry, and feudalism on the development of Europe during the Medieval Time period.
+JOURNEY THROUGH TIME 10 – MEDIEVAL TIMES – Sue Rothberg – This yearlong course, which meets for 32 weeks, examines the impact of the church, chivalry, and feudalism on the development of Europe during the Medieval Time period.
 JTT 10’s literature explores the heroic adventures of epic warriors such as Beowulf, Roland, King Arthur, Siegfried, and Dante.
 A variety of interesting and fun projects, Reader’s Theaters, group skits, and a Medieval Banquet make this an exciting year for both literature and history.
 This year’s writing focuses on advanced expository paragraphs with sub-topic sentences, and various college essay formats, including the MLA Style research paper.
 Students will be challenged to think critically as they research a medieval history topic for the research paper.
 With an oral presentation at the end of the year, students learn to present their research findings to the class and defend their research.

 Time: Mondays; 1-4 pm